Will Medicare cover my Gynecomastia Surgery?

 There are several health concerns that can help qualify you for and make it medically necessary such as:

-• Your breast enlargement condition has been affecting you for more than 2 years and impacts the evaluation of medical causes with supporting laboratory testing has been normal
+• Your breast enlargement condition has been affecting you for more than 2 years and impacts the evaluation of medical causes with supporting laboratory testing has been normal.

-• To remedy other health conditions that affect your quality of life
+• To remedy other health conditions that affect your quality of life.

-What is Gynaecomastia Surgery?
+What is Gynecomastia Surgery?

-Gynaecomastia/ Enlarged breasts is a major aesthetic and psychological problem for many men.
-Gynaecomastia Surgery or Male Breast Reduction is a surgical procedure that is designed to reduce breast size in men.
+Gynecomastia Surgery or Male Breast Reduction is a surgical procedure that is designed to reduce breast size in men.
 It can be performed for both medical and aesthetic reasons.

 You’ll need a Medical Referral with Documented Concerns

-It is important to demonstrate medical necessity, including any pains, and skin problems.
+It is important to demonstrate medical necessity, including any pain and skin problems.
 While consulting with your GP, it is worth discussing your symptoms to ensure the clinical need is documented in your referral.

-The answer to this is ‘MAYBE’ – Medicare offers rebates on Gynaecomastia procedures if you meet the special criteria and conditions as listed below.
+The answer to this is ‘MAYBE’ – Medicare offers rebates on Gynaecomastia procedures if you meet the special criteria and conditions listed below.

 Will Medicare Cover Breast Reduction Surgery for Medical Reasons? – MBS Codes

-The Medicare Benefits Schedule item number for the procedure is 31525 and says:
+If you are diagnosed with gynecomastia and are undergoing a Medicare Benefits Schedule item number for the procedure is 31525 and says:

 It is important to note that liposuction surgery alone will not be covered by Medicare.

 If you have required documentation for Male Breast Reduction surgery and you meet the Medical Criteria, you can qualify for a rebate.
-Please note that recent MBS changes require additional photographic proof, examination evidence, strict patient criteria for rebate and reporting documentation.
+Please note that recent MBS changes require additional photographic proof, examination evidence, strict patient criteria for rebate, and reporting documentation.

 How Do I Qualify for Medicare Gynecomastia Surgery Coverage?